 My top tip: Around 30 seconds of cold water is all you need to get the benefits, so please don’t go drenching yourself in icy water!
 Lukewarm water, in fact, is probably best but if this doesn’t appeal there are other things you can do.
 For example, when I notice my eyes are appearing a bit puffy, I quite like to apply a cold compress to them to ease the swelling and improve the blood flow here.
-You could even try mixing up cold cucumber in a bowl and applying this to your face as a DIY facemask – not only is cucumber extremely moisturising, it also contain nutrients such as biotin, vitamin C and potassium which can help to nourish your skin.
+You could even try mixing up cold cucumber in a bowl and applying this to your face as a DIY facemask – not only is cucumber extremely moisturising, it also contains nutrients such as biotin, vitamin C and potassium which can help to nourish your skin.

 6 – Exfoliate

 Dull skin can often be caused by a build-up of dead skin cells, in which case exfoliating can be one way to ensure that your skin appears more invigorated.
 The problem is that many conventional exfoliators can be quite harsh which could create problems if your skin is sensitive.
 I would try to opt for a more natural product and make sure you're exfoliating in the morning.
 This is the best time for dull skin as, not only does it help to get rid of any accumulations from the previous night, it brightens your complexions considerably too!